EraldyHq/kubee/docs/site/runbooks/high-cpu-runbook.md

 ## About

-k3s is the parent process for all containers, you need to drill down to see which pod/container is actually consuming resources
+System should run at a reasonable:
+  * CPU utilization level (e.g. 20-30%)
+  * and load average of 2-3.

 ## CPU Analytics

 Since k3s runs everything on the host (not in VMs), the problematic process will show up directly in top.

+k3s is the parent process for all containers, you need to drill down to see which pod/container is actually consuming resources

 ### Top